interplaynetary/free-association/README.md

 2. Your **Total-Recognition** is always _100%_.

 3. Your **Mutual Recognition** with another is the minimum of your recognition of each other.
    - For example: If you are 50% of my _total-recognition_, and I am 10% of your _total-recognition_, our mutual-recognition is 10%, the minimum of the both.
      - _Taking the minimum of both shares ensures reciprocity in proportion._
      - This is _mutual-recognition of contribution towards each other's self-actualization_.

-4. **Shares of Capacities** are distributed across networks of _mutual-recognition of contribution_ at a declared **network-depth**.
+4. **Shares of Capacities** are distributed across networks of _mutual-recognition of contribution_.
    - Shares are percentages of 100%.
 They are dynamically _(re)attributed_ and _non-transferable_.
    - Shares of a particular surplus are shares of a _capacity-to-provide_ (they are shares of _verbs_, not shares of _objects_).
-   - _Network-depth_ can be (re)declared dynamically.
-   - For example: surplus-housing might be shared at depth = 2, whereas surplus-food might be shared at depth = 5.
    - Determinate quantities (natural numbers 0,1,2,3 ...) can be (re)declared dynamically (today you have the capacity to provide 2 rooms, tomorrow 40, the day after 40 etc.)
+   - Optionally declare max-divisibility (either amount or %) to reflect real-world limitations.

 5. Your **general-share** in another's **capacities** equals _your mutual recognition with them, divided by their total-mutual-recognition with all others_.